• Home

 Cooking Techniques and Flavor Enhancements

-Seasonings ahead are carefully measured and gradually added, often in stages such as gradually adding half the spices at first to build more flavors throughout the cooking process.
-Using a multi cook appliance or set cooker with pressure cooking or instant pot directions helps to tenderize the chicken and meld the spices efficiently.
+• Use a multi-cook appliance or set cooker with pressure cooking or instant pot directions to tenderize the chicken and meld the spices efficiently.

 Serving Suggestions